What is Docker, And Why Use It?

 Docker Images

-Docker Images are the building blocks of Docker containers.
-They are lightweight, portable, and self-contained packages with all the necessary dependencies and configuration files to run an application.
+Docker Images are lightweight, portable, and self-contained packages with all the necessary dependencies and configuration files to run an application.
 Docker Images are stored in a registry, such as Docker Hub, and can be shared and reused across different environments.

 Docker Containers

 Docker Containers are instances of Docker Images running in an isolated environment.
-Each container has its own file system, network interface, and process space, which makes it possible to run multiple containers on the same host machine without conflicts.
+From its points of vue, each container has its own file system, network interface, and process space.
+This makes it possible to run multiple containers on the same host machine without conflicts.
 Docker Containers are ephemeral and can be started, stopped, and deleted at any time.

 Dockerfile